 Indian / Pakistani bhuna keema recipe with detailed illustrations.
-You can make this bhuna keema with lamb, beef, or mutton mince.
-This taste is absolutely rich because of the browning technique and then braising the minced curry to accentuate the flavors.
+You can make this bhuna keema curry with lamb, beef, or mutton mince.
+This taste is absolutely rich because of the browning technique and then braising the ground beef curry to accentuate the flavors.
 I bet this is the best-fried keema recipe.

 What is Keema?